Ian8VT/Ian8VT.github.io/saga/uludag/aa_uludag_lab.md

 ### Data Sources and Platforms

 I acquired both my ASTER and SRTM digital elevation data from the NASA operated site [EarthData](https://earthdata.nasa.gov/).
 Tile types?
-For my batch script, I used the tools of [SAGA](http://www.saga-gis.org/) and used their online tool documentation to determine how to structure the syntax of my batch processing steps.
+For my batch script, I used [SAGA](http://www.saga-gis.org/) and accessed the online tool documentation to determine how to structure the syntax of my batch processing steps.
 I developed my batch scripts on Notepad2 and executed them with Windows Command Prompt.

 ### Methodology